What does my travel experience speak…

 "Why bother wearing one?"
 Is it meant to complement one's outfit or serve as a replacement for one's smartphone?

-Or maybe it's best to just avoid answering that.
-Om Malik, a technology journalist and venture capitalist, claims he always has two watches on his wrist, One is a luxury automatic watch that he wears on his left wrist, and a smart Watch, which he wears on his right wrist for health monitoring, text messages, and payments.
+Or maybe it's best just to avoid answering that.
+Om Malik, a technology journalist and venture capitalist, claims he always has two watches on his wrist, One is a luxury automatic watch that he wears on his left wrist, and a smart Watch, that he wears on his right wrist for health monitoring, text messages, and payments.
 Since I am becoming older, I think the concept of a fall detector and a heart monitor would be helpful.

 Is double-wristing a style that popular faces have evolved?

-Dr Karan Madan, the founder of Watch Enthusiasts, one of the largest watch-collecting organisations, has been double wristing for years.
+Dr Karan Madan, the founder of Watch Enthusiasts, one of the largest watch-collecting organisations, has been double-wristing for years.
 Although I am aware of my own double-wristing, I have never actually observed it in other people.
 Enjoying my timepieces and collection in this way is a lot of fun, therefore you can typically find Madan with an automatic watch on his non-dominant hand and a digital watch on his dominant hand.
 When I am taking notes or using my right hand more frequently, I don't have to worry about scratching or denting my automatic watch because I always have a digital watch in my right hand.
 The watches I wear on my left hand are usually the most special ones in my collection.

 IWC CEO Christoph Grainger-Herr, widely considered one of the most dapper men in the watch industry, argues that an automatic watch is more about the wearer's feelings and personality than anything else: “I seldom leave the house without a watch on my wrist since it has become a vital part of my personal style and the message I'm trying to portray at any given time, and because the occasion, my mood, and my wardrobe all play a significant role in determining which watch I choose each morning.”